Skip to main content

 Start with a narrow pilot: one market, one primary use case, one billing path, and one support path.
 Assign a single owner for KYC and identity exceptions, a single owner for W-8BEN and W-9 intake and escalation, and a single engineering owner for API and webhook monitoring.
 If any owner is unclear, do not widen scope.

-If your rollout includes cross-border tax workflows, keep compliance checks as verified placeholders, not stale constants in your docs.
-For FEIE, confirm the current-year exclusion amount after verification, confirm filing workflow ownership, and remember it is not automatic because income still has to be reported on a U.S. tax return.
+If your rollout includes cross-border tax workflows, keep compliance checks marked as pending verification instead of treating stale constants as launch-ready.
+For FEIE, the current-year exclusion amount must be verified from official or adviser records before use; confirm filing workflow ownership, and remember it is not automatic because income still has to be reported on a U.S. tax return.

-For physical presence, validate the current requirement after verification and document day-count evidence before relying on FEIE assumptions.
+For physical presence, verify the current requirement from official or adviser records and document day-count evidence before relying on FEIE assumptions.
 This test is based on time abroad, not intent, and common disruptions do not excuse a shortfall.

-For FBAR, add the current threshold and due-date handling after verification, then re-check FinCEN notices before each launch gate because event-based extensions can change timing.
+Current FBAR threshold and due-date handling are pending official or adviser verification.
+Re-check FinCEN notices before each launch gate because event-based extensions can change timing.

 Before each broader launch, run this control checklist and require explicit signoff: